VFA-102: 2000s

 In 2010, the squadron transitioned to Block II Super Hornets equipped with the AN/APG-79 AESA radar.

 In 2021, VFA-102 flew combat missions into Afghanistan as part of the US's Afghanistan retrograde.

 In March of 2025, VFA-102's F/A-18F Block II's were replaced with modernized F/A-18F Block III's.

+In August 2026, VFA-102 as part of CVW-5 onboard the USS George Washington arrived in the CENTCOM AOR.
+VFA-102 and their F/A-18Fs then began undertaking combat missions against Iran within Operation Epic Fury.